-U.S. cuts rates over coronavirus economic impact as global death toll rises
+WHO warns of global shortage of medical equipment to fight coronavirus

 Finance ministers from the G7 group of rich countries were ready to take action, including fiscal measures where appropriate, Japanese Finance Minister Taro Aso said.
 Central banks would continue to support price stability and economic growth.

-In the United States, there are now at least 108 people in 12 states with the coronavirus and nine deaths, all in the Seattle area.
+In the United States, there are now over 100 people in at least a dozen states with the coronavirus and nine deaths, all in the Seattle area.

 New York state reported its second case, a man in his 50s who works in Manhattan and has been hospitalized.